-12 The IASB staff paper bases this observation on the fact that in a study performed by EIOPA, 55 plans, out of a total of 156 types of occupational plans were classified as traditional defined benefit plans; 51 were classified as pure defined contribution plans with no guarantees; 9 plans were classified as defined benefit plans in which benefits are mostly determined by the contributions paid and the results of their investments, but the employers have the responsibility for the minimum guarantees; 21 were classified as plans operated like defined contribution plans but provided guarantees; 16 plans were classified as plans with both defined benefit components and defined contribution components; and 4 plans were classified as 'Others'.
-It should thus be noted that the study on which the IASB staff paper's conclusion is based simply count the number of plans - not how many employees are covered by the plans.
-In addition, the EIOPA study does not distinguish between pension plans offered by employers and pension plans offered as frequently by entities in the EAA as "normal" defined contributions plans or defined benefit plans.
+6 The IASB staff paper bases this observation on the fact that in a study performed by using data collected by EIOPA, 55 plans, out of a total of 156 types of occupational plans were classified as traditional defined benefit plans; 51 were classified as pure defined contribution plans with no guarantees; 9 plans were classified as defined benefit plans in which benefits are mostly determined by the contributions paid and the results of their investments, but the employers have the responsibility for the minimum guarantees; 21 were classified as plans operated like defined contribution plans but provided guarantees; 16 plans were classified as plans with both defined benefit components and defined contribution components; and 4 plans were classified as 'Others'.
+It should thus be noted that the data on which the IASB staff paper's conclusion is based is derived from on information on pension plans and products with a focus on occupational and personal pensions.
+Such pension plans and products often are not within the remit (or on the balance sheet) of a particular employer.
+The IASB's study simply count the number of plans - not how many employees are covered by the plans.
+In addition, the EIOPA data does not distinguish between pension plans offered by employers and pension plans offered directly to employees.
+It can therefore not be concluded from the data collected by EIOPA that hybrid plans are offered as frequently by entities in the EEA as "normal" defined contributions plans or defined benefit plans.